 Usage Beyond Allocated Bandwidth

-Bandwidth overage charges are quoted per terabyte and vary by pool/data center.
+Bandwidth excess usage charges are quoted per terabyte and vary by pool/data center.
 You can see a full list of bandwidth cost within your Console account.
 You can also see a full list of data centers where bandwidth billing applies at the end of this article.

 Tracking Bandwidth Usage Within Console

 You can monitor your server and pool bandwidth usage by logging into your Console account.

 - Server bandwidth usage can be accessed by clicking Dedicated Servers in the left-hand menu.
 Next, double-click on the server you would like to monitor from the list provided.
 You can see the Total Usage, Projected Usage, and server bandwidth allocation for the current billing period, or choose a custom date range.